Home Mains Autumn Harvest Pumpkin Gnocchi with Goat Cheese and Brown Butter Sage

 minutes

-Autumn Harvest Pumpkin Gnocchi Pasta is a delightful blend of autumn flavors and textures, featuring homemade pumpkin gnocchi, fresh yellow beets, and butternut squash tossed in a brown butter sage sauce with crumbled goat cheese.
+Autumn Harvest Pumpkin Gnocchi with Goat Cheese and Brown Butter Sage is a delightful blend of autumn flavors and textures, featuring homemade pumpkin gnocchi, fresh yellow beets, and butternut squash tossed in a brown butter sage sauce with crumbled goat cheese.

 Ingredients